kahlertfr/depth-aware-motion-deblurring/README.md

 # Study Thesis

-My study thesis (Belegarbeit) in computer vision based on the paper [depth-aware motion deblurring][Xu12] of Xu and Jia.
+My study thesis (Belegarbeit) in computer vision based on the paper ["Depth-Aware Motion Deblurring"][Xu12] of Xu and Jia.

 They use spatially-varying point spread functions to deblur the image depending on the depth layer.
-The results can be found here: [website][Xu-website]).
+The results can be found here: [website][Xu-website].